jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

 Who knows.
-Maybe the whole idea I have now about the Black Box principle will totally change in this project.
+Maybe the whole idea I have now about the Black Box principle might totally change in this project.

 The main problem I still see, is that in the new system, containment is not so actively set by programmers anymore, because you are mainly working with a referential structure, which makes the containment structure more volatile.